Do you leave tasks to the last minute?

 “Pressure makes me more creative.”

-If these sound familiar, you are not alone.
+If these sound familiar, you're not alone.
 20% of people identify themselves as chronic procrastinators.

 Let’s be real.

-No, you will not feel like it the next day.
+No, you won't feel like it the next day.

 When we delay what we need to get done or tell ourselves it isn’t important, we reject our best selves.

 Procrastination stifles our talents.
-It is destructive to teamwork and relationships.
+It' 's destructive to teamwork and relationships.

 What Is Procrastination?

 “Procrastination is the avoidance of doing a task that needs to be accomplished by a certain deadline.
-It could be further stated as a habitual or intentional delay of starting or finishing a task despite knowing it might have negative consequence ”.
+It could be further stated as a habitual or intentional delay of starting or finishing a task despite knowing it might have negative consequences."

-Procrastination: “The dread of doing a task uses up more time and energy than doing the task itself.”
-Rita Emmett
+Procrastination: the dread of doing a task uses up more time and energy than doing the task itself.

 Types Of Procrastinators